Take the quiz

 Is canine diabetes similar to human diabetes?

-Yes, the two conditions are very similar.
-In fact, your veterinarian will be using medication, equipment and monitoring systems that are similar to those used for diabetic people.
+Yes, the two conditions (type 1 or insulin-dependent diabetes) are very similar.
+In fact, your veterinarian will be using medication, equipment, and monitoring systems that are similar to those used for diabetic people.
+The main difference is that diabetic dogs always require insulin treatment and cannot be treated adequately with human oral hypoglycemic medications.

 top